pejovicvuk/merlin/readme.md

 # Merlin

 Merlin is a library of UI [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) that support data binding.
-The data binding is implemented very efficiently using [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
+The data binding is very sophisticated and efficient, implemented using [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).

 In practice, that means that you get a set of new tags that  automatically reflect and update your model.
 For example, the following three tags: